-The Head Teacher will then consider the alleged behaviour drawing upon Local Safeguarding Children Partnership Procedures and the DFE guidance Keeping Children Safe in Education.
+Partnership Procedures and the DFE guidance Keeping Children Safe in Education.
 Did they:

-- act in a way that has harmed a child, or may have harmed a child; - possibly commit a criminal offence against or related to a child; - behave towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behave or may have behaved in a way that indicates they may not be suitable to work with children Consideration should always be given to the need to immediately protect a child or children and contacting Children's Services and/or Police without delay.
+- possibly commit a criminal offence against or related to a child and/or; - behave towards a child or children in a way that indicates he or she would pose a risk of harm to children; and/or - behave or may have behaved in a way that indicates they may not be suitable to work with children Consideration should always be given to the need to immediately protect a child or children and contacting Children's Services and/or Police without delay.